-DEBATING.
+Debating.
 Two hours of credit is given to students who take part in intercollegiate debating and one hour for those who take part in the finals; that is, in the Broodman debating contest and as substitute in the intercollegiate contest.

-101. STORY TELLING
+101. Story Telling

+Two hours

-Throughout the course the major emphasis will fall on practice in story telling in view of elementary school needs.
+Throughout the course the major emphasis will fall on practice

+in story telling in view of elementary school needs.

 Not taught during 1937-'38.

-103. Speech-Making Two hours

-The writing and delivery of short original speeches and orations to develop a direct, forceful, conversational style.
+103. Speech-Making Two hours The writing and delivery of short original speeches and orations to develop a direct, forceful, conversational style.